 After all, the money you make after you start affiliate marketing on your blog is proportional to the specific utility of products you promote.
 Some signals to help you determine the “saleability” of a product are the reviews, number of purchases, and how specific of a problem they solve.

-For example, if someone is searching for an underrepresented solution, such as “traveling with eczema” –you can pretty much guarantee they’re going to be ready to pull out their wallet.
+For example, if someone is searching for an underrepresented solution, such as “traveling with eczema” –you can pretty much guarantee they’re going to be ready to pull out their wallet, and there won’t be a lot of competition.
 Using Amazon and eBay are great to learn more about the saleability of a very niche product.

 3. Get Keyword Ideas and Quality Links from Your Top Competitors

-Learning how to do keyword research is an important part of how to start affiliate marketing on your blog.
+Learning how to do keyword research is an important part of being an affiliate marketer.
 To get started, do a quick Google search and look for top blogs that belong in the same niche as you.

 If your niche is about health supplement reviews, type in the keywords “health supplement reviews blogs”, “supplement review blogs” and other variations in the search bar.
 Write down the top 20 blogs that show up on Google.

-Now open Google Keyword Planner and type in the URLs one at a time under the “Your landing page” field.
+Now open Keysearch and type in the URLs one at a time under the “Competitive Analysis” tab.

-This tool allows you to see what keywords your competitors might be using.
+This tool allows you to see what keywords your competitors might be using and makes affiliate marketing for bloggers incredibly easy.

 From there, you can write your own keyword list and pick variations that might be useful to your affiliate site.
 Pick variations!
 There’s no point in trying to compete with a major player on keywords unless your doing an ad campaign.

 Another thing you can take from your competitors are their links.
-Using a tool like Open Site Explorer, take a look at your competitor’s backlink profile and take note of the quality links.
-You can approach these sites to offer your guest post on a relevant topic in your industry.
+With Keysearch, take a look at your competitor’s backlink profile and take note of their quality links.
+You can approach these sites to offer them a guest post on a relevant topic in your industry.

 You can also learn which content on their website is worthy of a backlink before you start affiliate marketing on your blog to ensure your content sings right out of the gate.